banerjek/marc-utils/README.md

 ### marcfix
 **Usage:** *marcfix [filename]*

 Somewhat misnamed, marcfix doesn't fix anything.
-Rather, it puts all the good records in one file, and separates out a bunch with a series of common problems that can trip up processing in others
+Rather, it puts all the good records in one file, and separates out a bunch with a series of common problems that can trip up processing in others.
+Wildcard expressions can be used to process multiple files.

 ### marcfc
 **Usage:** *marcfc [filename]*
 Gives frequency count for each MARC tag along with total record count.
 Does not do subfields at this point.
+Wildcard expressions can be used to process multiple files.